neitsa/neitsa.github.io/games/rimworld/preparelanding/starting.md

 ![bottom buttons](assets/bottom_buttons.png)

-Clicking on this button display a new window with five tabs:
+Clicking on this button display a new window with five tabs (note that the `God Mode` tab is hidden by default):

 ![terrain tab](assets/terrain_tab.png)